sanskrit/raw_etexts_english/blogs/manasataramgini/2009-11-03_lama-taranathae28099s-account-of-the-nastika-virupa-the-younger.md

 +++
-title = "Lama tAranAtha’s account of the nAstika virUpA thexa0younger"
+title = "Lama tAranAtha’s account of the nAstika virUpA the younger"

 +++
 In the kaccha country in the west lived a king named vibharaTTa during